cakemanny/structlang/README.md

 [modernml]: https://www.cs.princeton.edu/~appel/modern/ml/

-For simplicity, in many places memory in leaked unashamedly.
+For simplicity, in many places memory is leaked unashamedly.
-Given the one-shot nature of this compiler
+Given the one-shot nature of this compiler, that's not a problem.

 ```